mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

 - New algorithm :ref:`FindSatellitePeaks <algm-FindSatellitePeaks>` to predict the location of fractional satellite peaks using a set of nuclear peaks and a set of seed satellite peaks.

+- New algorithm :ref:`IndexSatellitePeaks <algm-IndexSatellitePeaks>` to index satellite peaks found using the :ref:`FindSatellitePeaks <algm-FindSatellitePeaks>` algorithm.

+- :ref:`SaveLauenorm <algm-SaveLauenorm>` now has input options for crystal system and reflection condition for lscale output instead of trying to determine from lattice parameters.

 - New TOPAZ instrument geometry for 2018 run cycle

-- New algorithm :ref:`IndexSatellitePeaks <algm-IndexSatellitePeaks>` to index satellite peaks found using the :ref:`FindSatellitePeaks <algm-FindSatellitePeaks>` algorithm.

 Improvements
 ############

+- :ref:`CreatePeaksWorkspace <algm-CreatePeaksWorkspace>` now accepts MD workspaces as input.

 - PeaksWorkspace has column added for the unique peak number so peaks can be found after sorting or filtering.

 - :ref:`StatisticsOfPeaksWorkspace <algm-StatisticsOfPeaksWorkspace>` has option to use a weighted Z score for determining which peaks are outliers and has a new output workspace for plotting intensities of equivalent peaks.